ylvao/mrchem/docs/mrchem_manual.rst

     WaveFunction {
         method = <wavefunction_method>      # Core, Hartree, HF or DFT
-        restricted = true                   # spin restricted/unrestricted
+        restricted = true                   # Spin restricted/unrestricted
     }

 There are currently four methods available: Core Hamiltonian, Hartree, Hartree-Fock (HF) and Density Functional Theory (DFT).
-When running DFT we must also specify the functional to be used in a separate DFT section (see below)
+When running DFT the functional(s) must be specified in a separate DFT section (see below)

 DFT
 ---